 Interest Rate Risk - Investment Portfolio.
-We invest a portion of our cash in a number of diversified fixed- and floatingrate securities consisting of cash equivalents, marketable debt securities, debt funds and derivative instruments related to our investment portfolio that are subject to interest rate risk.
+We invest a portion of our cash in a number of diversified fixed- and floating-rate securities consisting of cash equivalents and marketable debt securities related to our investment portfolio that are subject to interest rate risk.
 Changes in the general level of interest rates can affect the fair value of our investment portfolio.
 If interest rates in the general economy were to rise, our holdings could lose value.
-As of December 31, 2022 and 2021, a hypothetical increase in interest rates of 50 basis points across the entire yield curve on our holdings would have resulted in an immaterial decrease to the fair value of our holdings.
+As of December 31, 2023 and December 31, 2022, a hypothetical increase in interest rates of 100 basis points across the entire yield curve on our holdings would have resulted in an immaterial decrease to the fair value of our holdings.